-Methods of Teaching Second Languages (3 units) Prerequisite(s): LANG301
+Methods of Teaching Second Languages (3 units)

 Examines current principles, methods, approaches and techniques relevant to teaching in an English language learning classroom.
 Emphasis is placed on applying such methodologies in curriculum design, classroom management, and language assessment.

 Language Testing (3 units)